Updated: Mar 19, 2022

 How to Grow Basil From Cuttings

-If you have access to an established basil plant you can easily propagate basil by cutting a 4 inch section off and placing it in water for a week.
+If you have access to an established basil plant you can easily grow basil from cuttings by cutting a 4 inch section off and placing it in water for a week.
 It should begin to grow roots in that time.
 Once visible roots are established plant your basil into a pot with soil.

 Keep Basil Warm

 Basil does NOT like the cold.
-I suggest starting it indoors in early spring and growing it in a pot.
-Anything below 6 degrees Celsius is too cold for basil.
-For those of us gardening in the zone 3 climate this means being very careful when leaving it outdoors.
+I suggest starting basil indoors in early spring and growing it in a pot.
+Anything below 6° C (43°F) is too cold for basil.
+For those of us gardening in the zone 3 climate this means being very careful when leaving basil plants outdoors.
 I like to grow my basil in a pot year round so it is easy to bring inside when there is risk of the temperature dropping.

 Provide Adequate Light